elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-primary-risk-factors-for-developing-leukemia-related-to-radiation-exposure.md

 url: /learn/health-studies/questions/what-are-the-primary-risk-factors-for-developing-leukemia-related-to-radiation-exposure
 score: -1.0
 related_article1:
-    id: 166296
+    id: 166305
-    title: How do chemical and drug exposures increase the risk of leukemia?
+    title: >-
+        How does non-Hodgkin's lymphoma differ from Hodgkin's lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-chemical-and-drug-exposures-increase-the-risk-of-leukemia
+    url: /learn/health-studies/questions/how-does-nonhodgkins-lymphoma-differ-from-hodgkins-lymphoma
 related_article2:
+    id: 166308
+    title: >-
+        What are the clinical manifestations of lymph node enlargement in lymphoma?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-are-the-clinical-manifestations-of-lymph-node-enlargement-in-lymphoma
+related_article3:
     id: 166317
+    title: >-
-    title: What is the mechanism of action of chemotherapy in cancer treatment?
+        What is the mechanism of action of chemotherapy in cancer treatment?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
-related_article3:
-    id: 166316
-    title: How is thrombocytopenia diagnosed and treated?
-    subject: Health Studies
-    url: /learn/health-studies/questions/how-is-thrombocytopenia-diagnosed-and-treated
 related_article4:
-    id: 166297
+    id: 166302
-    title: What viral infections are associated with an increased risk of leukemia?
+    title: >-
+        How does the consolidation phase differ from the induction phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-viral-infections-are-associated-with-an-increased-risk-of-leukemia
+    url: /learn/health-studies/questions/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment
 related_article5:
-    id: 166300
+    id: 166289
-    title: How does organ infiltration present in leukemia?
+    title: >-
+        What are the key changes in the bone marrow associated with leukemia pathophysiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-organ-infiltration-present-in-leukemia
+    url: /learn/health-studies/questions/what-are-the-key-changes-in-the-bone-marrow-associated-with-leukemia-pathophysiology
 ---

 &nbsp;